glyn/vert.x.osgi/README.md

 The bundle project org.vertx.osgi.mod.mongodb is the handler part of the mongo-persistor busmod.

-The bundle project org.vertx.osgi.sample.mongo uses the event bus (via the service registry) to send a message to the mongo-persistor.
+The bundle project org.vertx.osgi.sample.mongo uses the event bus (obtained from the service registry) to send a message to the mongo-persistor.

 The source code provided in this project is dual-licensed under the Eclipse Public License 1.0 and the Apache License, Version 2.0.